Web under local loads – Hand calculations

 Both in FEA and in teaching I got lucky.
 I love what I do.
 Writing this blog, doing designs and courses… I think I was simply made to do them!

 If that was not the case, I wouldn’t be here today.
 There are a lot of hardships on any road you choose.
-Loving what you do simply make it bearable.
+Loving what you do simply makes it bearable.

 However, I don’t think I was always loving this.
 I think that at the start I simply went after what I was good at, as most people do.
 But since I was developing all the time, doing more and more challenging things I kind of grew into loving what I do.